2016 Major League Baseball postseason: (2) Cleveland Indians vs. (4) Toronto Blue Jays

-The 2016 ALCS was part of a streak of success for Cleveland-based teams against their Toronto counterparts, as the NBA’s Cleveland Cavaliers also defeated the Toronto Raptors in the NBA Playoffs in 2016, 2017, and 2018.
+The 2016 ALCS was part of a streak of playoff success for Cleveland-based teams against their Toronto counterparts, as the NBA’s Cleveland Cavaliers also defeated the Toronto Raptors in the NBA playoffs in the 2016 Eastern Conference Finals, and the Eastern Conference Semifinals in both 2017 and 2018.

 National League Championship Series

 (1) Chicago Cubs vs. (3) Los Angeles Dodgers

 This was the second postseason meeting between the Cubs and Dodgers.
-They had last met in the 2008 NLDS, which the Dodgers won in a sweep.
-The Cubs defeated the Dodgers in six games, advancing to the World Series for the first time since 1945.
+They had last met in the NLDS in 2008, which the Dodgers won in a sweep.
+The Cubs defeated the Dodgers in six games, advancing to the World Series for the first time since 1945, ending what was the longest pennant drought in the MLB, as well as the longest conference championship drought in North American sports (in the process denying a rematch of the 1920 World Series between the Dodgers and Indians).